-Daytona State awarded third grant from Mexican government
+Daytona State awarded 4th consecutive grant from Mexico

-For the third straight year, the consulate this month awarded thousands to Daytona State to continue the initiative.
-Sponsored by Mexico’s Institute for Mexicans Abroad (IME BECAS), this year’s $8,000 award will help at least 90 students enrolled primarily in adult education programs (as well as some college-credit) pay for tuition and expenses such as testing fees, educational supplies and textbooks.
+Sponsored by the ministry's Institute for Mexicans Abroad (IME BECAS), this year's $21,000 award far exceeds funds awarded in 2013 and will help over 100 students enrolled in adult education and college-credit programs pay for tuition and expenses such as testing fees, educational supplies and textbooks.

-Daytona State will match the IME BECAS grant with funding and in-kind services.
-The Sister Cities Association of Volusia County also will supplement the initiative with donations through the Daytona State College Foundation and other in-kind services, bringing the total funding for this year’s IME BECAS initiative to more than $16,000.
-Total grant dollars, matching funds and in-kind services dedicated to the program since 2011 has been nearly $40,000.
+Daytona State and the college's Foundation will match the IME grant with funding and in-kind services, along with the Sister Cities Association of Volusia County, bringing the total funding for this year's IME BECAS initiative to nearly $41,000.
+Total grant dollars, matching funds and in-kind services to the program since Daytona State began the partnership in 2011 has been nearly $80,000.

-The Sister Cities Association of Volusia County is a non-profit organization which promotes international exchanges between cities and people.
-The organization is twinned with Campeche, Mexico and Bayonne, France, to establish mutually beneficial cultural, educational and business opportunities.
+The Sister Cities Association of Volusia County is a non-profit organization that promotes international exchanges between cities and people.
+The organization is twinned with Campeche, Mexico, and Bayonne, France, to establish mutually beneficial cultural, educational and business opportunities.

-Last year, nearly 250 students of Mexican origin attended Daytona State, including international students from Mexico and Mexican-American citizens.
-The vast majority enrolled in the college’s School of Adult Education.
-All U.S. citizens of Mexican descent and international students from Mexico are eligible for the IME scholarship.
+Last year, 229 students of Mexican origin attended Daytona State, including international students from Mexico and Mexican-American citizens.
+The vast majority enrolled in the college's School of Adult Education.
+All students of Mexican descent are eligible to apply for the IME scholarship.

 MORE: Offering more than 100 certificate, associate and bachelor’s degree programs, Daytona State College is the leader in education and workforce training needs of Volusia and Flagler counties and beyond for more than 60 years.
 The College enrolls nearly 25,000 students a year at its seven instructional sites, with graduates serving in critical fields including healthcare, emergency services/public safety, business, education, hospitality, engineering, technology, digital media, and more.